gvwilson/sdxjs/src/package-manager/index.md

 > ### What research is for
 >
-> <span i="SAT solver">SAT solvers</span> are like regular expression libraries and random number generators:
+> [% i "SAT solver" %]SAT solvers[% /i %] are like regular expression libraries and random number generators:
 > it is the work of many lifetimes to create ones that are both fast and correct.
 > A lot of computer science researchers devote their careers to highly-specialized topics like this.
 > The debates often seem esoteric to outsiders,